Page 2 of 14 – go to page 1

-It’s really far too early to form any sensible opinon.
-Poor Red’s only been here a couple of days but he definitely seems to have what we we’re looking for in a sheepdog puppy.
+It’s far too early to form any sensible opinion of poor Red.
+He’s only been here a couple of days but he definitely seems to have what we were looking for in a sheepdog puppy.
 He’s very determined indeed, and if anything, a little too aggressive with sheep for our liking.
 We’re sure that will moderate as he gets older and more relaxed.

 Suffice to say that since she was 14 weeks old, Mossie has made it her duty to sneak away and bring the sheep to us!

 This is not something we recommend for a dog so young, and in fact we have now taught her not to do it, but as a reward for this, she gets regular sessions where she can work the sheep in a controlled situation.
 It’s very important to ensure the sheep do not frighten a puppy, so great care is required when introducing a puppy to sheep.